coralia55/FISH460-Spring2025/data/README.md

 # Data

-Host all of your data in this directory.
-This could include excel or .csv files as well as photos of your experiment.
+Contains excel file of glucose data from Weeks 1 and 2 of the experiment, as well as glucose assay results.